moq-wg/moq-transport/draft-ietf-moq-transport.md

 the receipt time as that of the next later Object, with the assumption that the Object's data was reordered.

-If neither the subscriber or publisher specify DELIVERY TIMEOUT, Objects are delivered as indicated by their Group Order and Priority.
+If neither the subscriber or publisher specify DELIVERY TIMEOUT, all Objects in the track matching the subscription filter are delivered as indicated by their Group Order and Priority.
+If a subscriber exceeds the publisher's resource limits by failing to consume objects at a sufficient rate, the publisher MAY terminate the subscription with Too Far Behind.

+If an object in a subgroup exceeds the delivery timeout, the publisher MUST reset the underlying transport stream (see {{closing-subgroup-streams}}).

 When sent by a subscriber, this parameter is intended to be specific to a subscription, so it SHOULD NOT be forwarded upstream by a relay that intends